kauzerei/openautolab/build_instructions/building_as_described.md

 ## Building main board

 ## Building agitation module
+Mount the servo on tank cap in such a way, that its axis is in the center of the cap.
+Take a long screwdriver and fix the mixing rod to the servo.
 ## Connecting electronics
+If you did not receive valves and pumps as a part of the kit, you need to prepare the wires to be connected to the board.
+The optimal way is crimping the ferrules.
+Covering ends of wires with solder using soldering iron is not optimal, since the solder slowly deforms under pressure with time and connection may become loose, but better than nothing.
+Screwing the wires as is is strongly not recommended.
+Put each pair of wires of each valve into holes in screw terminals and tighten them with screws.
+Polarity does not matter in case of valves.
+Terminals 1 through 4 are supposed to correspond to developer, fixer, clean water and dirty water respectively.
+Connect the rightmost teFrminal to the power supply, here the polarity is important, make sure that the negative contact is on the left, and the positive is on the right.
+To the left of the power terminal is magnetic sensor for the filter and further to the left is th filter pump, both cave no incorrect polarity, unless you are using a different bidirectional pump.
+Fourth terminal to the right is the main pump.
+Polarity is important here, but your pump **may** theoretically have different polarity.
+In case it does, don't worry, just do the test run in the end and check that the pump moves the water in the right direction and change the polarity of this pump.
+If the hoses are connected as depicted, connect the wires as depicted.
+Connect the force gauge, to 4-pin connector and the agitation module to a 3-pin connector as depicted, the polarity is very important.

 ## Connecting hoses
 The vessels and the developing tank are connected to the hoses with interfaces, which are fancy L-shaped tubes with inner M8 threads on each end and a magnet on the bottom.
 The top thread is for the hollow screw, that is put through the hole in the bottom of the vessel, a gasket ring and then tightened to the interface itself.